open-source-labs/SeeQR/README.md

 - Create/Edit Database <i>(currently in beta)</i>

   - Users can create a new database from scratch by clicking the `Create New Database` button at the bottom of the sidebar
-  - Once a the database is given a name, hitting the `Initialize Database` button will create new database on the users PostgreSQL instance
   - Users can modify the newly created database as well as any existing databases using the `ER Diagram` to create/change/delete tables and columns
-  - Users also have the option to alter any newly created / existing databases by inputting SQL commands and click `Update Database`
   - The `Export` button will write a .sql file on the user's desktop of the selected database